 David Anderson

-David Anderson is the Director of the Marian Wright Edelman Institute for the Study of Children, Youth, and Families at San Francisco State University.
-Formerly a Professor and Chair of the Department of Kinesiology at SF State, David has been engaged in a wide range of service, teaching, and research activities.
-His research centers on understanding how motor skills are acquired, how to promote the development of motor skills, and how motor activity influences psychological functioning.
+David Anderson serves as the Director of the Marian Wright Edelman Institute for the Study of Children, Youth, and Families at San Francisco State University.
+Formerly a Professor and Chair of the Department of Kinesiology at SF State, David has engaged in a wide range of service, teaching, and research activities.
+His research centers on understanding how people of all ages acquire motor skills, how to promote the development of motor skills, and how motor activity influences psychological functioning.
 He has authored and co-authored numerous peer-reviewed articles, book chapters, presentations, an activity manual, and a popular textbook, and has received significant funding for his research from the National Institutes of Health, the National Science Foundation, and the Department of Education.
-David is an Active Fellow in the National Academy of Kinesiology and serves on several advisory and editorial boards.
-He is a passionate advocate for the importance of physical activity in optimal motor and psychological development and is committed to promoting efforts to improve early child care, education and health.
+David is an Active Fellow in the National Academy of Kinesiology, an Associate Editor for Research Quarterly for Exercise and Sport, a Section Editor for Human Movement Science, and serves on several advisory and editorial boards.
+He is also the former President of the North American Society for the Psychology of Sport and Physical Activity (NASPSPA).
+David advocates passionately for the importance of physical activity in optimal motor and psychological development and has a deep commitment to promoting efforts to improve early child care, education and health.

 Website(s): Marian Wright Edelman Institute